Righteousness: tsedeq, masculine noun (Strong’s 6664); tsedaqah, feminine noun, (Strong’s 6666).

-At the sound of her name she recognized Jesus.
-There is praise in her voice when she calls out “Rabboni”!
+At the sound of her name Mary recognized Yeshua.
+There was praise in her voice when she called out “Rabboni”!
 She sought Him out (“Who are you looking for?”) and was rewarded.
-Mary Magdalene, by no means perfect, is one of the best examples of righteousness.
+Mary Magdalene, by no means perfect, was one of the best examples of righteousness.
 Because righteous is not just following a moral compass, it is also continuously seeking out God.

-Sow for yourself righteousness (tsedeq); reap according to lovingkindness (chesed).
-Break up your fallow ground for it is time to seek YHWH, until He comes and rains righteousness upon you.
+Sow for yourself righteousness [li-ts’daqah]; reap according to lovingkindness [chesed].
+Break up your fallow ground for it is time to seek YHWH, until He comes and rains righteousness [tsedeq] upon you.

-There is a calling to live in righteousness AND seek YHWH… but not necessarily in that order.
-If you feel that living in righteousness is not attainable right now, then just SEEK God out.
-Search, dig, investigate, claw your way to God, and if you do that in sincerity and truth, He will rain righteousness upon you!
+There is a calling to live in righteousness and seek YHWH… but not necessarily in that order.
+If you feel that living in righteousness is not attainable right now, then just seek God out.
+Search, dig, investigate, claw your way to God, and if you do that in sincerity and truth, He will rain righteousness upon you and you will reflect His goodness!
 Open the floodgates because you are redeemed!